 A local Facebook page Covid-19 Support: Carradale & East Kintyre Community Council Area was set up early in 2020.
 We have a number of volunteers in the area and so If you are in need of support, or just wish to find out more please contact the following local phone numbers to get you to your “points of contact” who may be able to assist you:

 Websites/ Facebook Pages providing useful Coronavirus information and local contacts are:

-We very much look forward to welcoming you as a visitor to the area.
+We very much look forward to welcoming you as a visitor to the area as guidelines allow.

 We want you to enjoy the best of what East Kintyre has to offer, but we would ask you to do so safely, and with the utmost respect to our community.
 The area has done exceptionally well in shielding itself from Covid-19 and with your help when visiting, by following the guidelines, not only will you have a fabulous holiday, we will welcome you with open arms (at a 2m distance!)!
 For full up to date guidance please check the Scottish Government Website.

 Physical distancing of 2 metres continues to be required in Scotland (with some exemptions) and the use of face coverings in all shops and on public transport is mandatory.